-Neil is a Director of PowerNet Limited, Member of OtagoNet Joint Venture Governing Committee, an Invercargill City Councillor and Chairman of the Southland Warm Homes Trust.
+Neil is a Director of PowerNet Limited, Member of the OtagoNet Joint Venture Governing Committee, an Invercargill City Councillor and Chairman of Council's Finance and Policy Committee and Chairman of the Southland Warm Homes Trust.

 He operates a Driving School business in Southland and also serves on several charitable trusts.